Menu Close

 Click below for details on Learning Support Programs at Academy of Our Lady of Peace.

-The LSC works collaboratively with teachers, counselors, students, and parents/guardians to provide additional support for Pilots to achieve their full academic potential.
+The Learning Support Lounge (LSL) is open to all students!
+Our Pilot Success Team works collaboratively with teachers, counselors, students, and parents/guardians to provide additional support for Pilots to achieve their full academic potential.

-The primary function of the center is to offer academic support services, including:
+The primary function of the LSL is to offer academic support services, including:

 • Tutoring in various subjects (e.g., math, science, English, foreign languages)